-- We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries and the allocation of costs between research and development (R&D) and general and administrative expenses and estimates for share-based compensation. - We performed a data analysis of high-risk journal entries, such as journal entries that impact the general and administrative costs and research and development costs classification and evaluated key estimates and judgments for bias by the Company's management.
-Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We paid particular attention to the allocation of various costs between R&D and general and administrative expenses from the basis that the external users of the financial statements focus on its R&D. R&D costs consist principally of the costs associated with research and development activities, conducting pre-clinical studies and clinical trials and activities related to regulatory filings. - We incorporated elements of unpredictability in our audit, including selecting items for control testing outside our customary selection parameters.
+- We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls that mitigate fraud risks, such as controls related to journal entries. - We performed a data analysis of high-risk journal entries and evaluated key estimates and judgments for bias by the Company's management.
+Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We paid particular attention to unsupported journal entries manipulating the allocation of various costs between R&D and general and administrative expenses from the basis that the external users of the financial statements focus on its R&D. R&D costs consist principally of the costs associated with research and development activities, conducting pre-clinical studies and clinical trials and activities related to regulatory filings.

-Our evaluation of procedures performed related to fraud and non-compliance with laws and regulations did not result in an additional key audit matter.
+Our evaluation of procedures performed related to fraud did not result in an additional key audit matter.

-We communicated our risk assessment, audit responses and results to the Management Board and the Supervisory Board.
+We communicated our risk assessment, audit responses and results to the Management Board and the Audit Committee of the Supervisory Board.

-Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and non-compliance that are considered material for our audit.
+Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and non-compliance that are considered material to our audit.